widdix/learn-appsync/lab03-dynamodb-write/README.md

 Execute the following query to get the up-to-date results.

-As there are no votes stored in your DynamoDB table the result of your query should look like this.
+As there are no votes stored in your DynamoDB table, the result of your query should look like this.

 ```
 query {